 Conclusion:

-The TWSC to stimulate and facilitate trilateral exchange and dialogue among site managers and involving the experts, institutions and the industry working on e.g. the following points with direct impact on the Wadden Sea World Heritage Site and its key values and taking in consideration other ongoing initiatives and groups at the national and regional levels (such as e.g. MSFD groups dealing with underwater noise, speed limits, definition of Good Environmental Descriptors for under water noise, OSPAR groups handling sediment movements regulations).
+The TWSC to stimulate and facilitate trilateral exchange and dialogue among site managers and involving the experts, institutions and the industry working on e.g. the bullet points a. to g. (below) with direct impact on the Wadden Sea World Heritage Site and its key values and taking in consideration other ongoing initiatives and groups at the national and regional levels (such as e.g. MSFD groups dealing with underwater noise, speed limits, definition of Good Environmental Descriptors for under water noise, OSPAR groups handling sediment movements regulations).

 Activity 2, bullet point b.